 One co-chair to represent each of WGO and the host society, usually the Presidents of the respective organizations.
 Membership to be equally representative from each of WGO and the host society, usually two individuals from each organization, with one of the two positions being held by the treasurers for each organization.

 Scientific Program Committee:

 One co-chair to represent each of WGO and the host society

 Membership to be equally representative from each of WGO and the host society.
 Usually two individuals from each organization.

 Local Organizing Committee:

 Usually comprised of representatives of the host society

-WGO will require that the host organization and any other partners represented in the collaboration to co-organize a meeting or congress enter into a formal agreement.
+WGO will require that the host organization and any other partners represented in the collaboration to co-organize a meeting enter into a formal agreement.
 Such agreement will detail all legal considerations and the roles and responsibilities of all partners.

 WGO is not in a position to be held liable for any aspect of the collaboration to co-organize a meeting/congress.
 The society is requested to provide information on their insurance coverage and liability that they will cover the proposed meeting.